This course requires 2 options.

 Term 2

-Topic of study: Contemporary Economic Issue of Inequity in the Housing Market
+Topic of study: Contemporary Economic Issue of Income Inequity

 - Economic modelling of Aggregate Demand and Aggregate Supply and inequity in the economy